Maxl94/ngx-multi-sort-table/projects/mat-multi-sort/README.md

 - Added support to store the table settings in localStorage.
 Just add a key e.g. `{ localStorageKey: 'settings' }` for the storage item with in the `constructor options` of the `TableData` object.
 See the code example on the bottom.

 ### Version 0.4.0
 - Replaced mat-menu for the table settings with a dialog.
 You are no able to control the closing behavior via `[closeDialogOnChoice]="false"` in the `<mat-multi-sort-table-settings>`.
 The default is set to `true`.
-Thanks to [Lotec724](https://github.com/Lotec724), who did most of the work
+Thanks to [Lotec724](https://github.com/Lotec724), who did most of the work.

-### Version 0.3.1
-- Updated readme

-### Version 0.3.0
-- Updated to Angular 11, the version should be backward compatible.
-Special credits again go to [Dominik](https://github.com/Dafnik).
-- Fixed some typos in the docs

-### Version 0.2.1
-- Fixed bug, where an unset sortParams and sortDirs in the options lead to an exception
-- Fixed bug, where clicks on the header where handled twice - thanks to [Hellysonrp](https://github.com/Hellysonrp)
-- Fixed bug, where column was unselected in table-settings, but still visible in column - thanks to [Lotec724](https://github.com/Lotec724)
-- some smaller improvements, spelling improvements - thanks to [bsongis](https://github.com/bsongis)

-### Version 0.2.0
-- Angular 10 now supported.
-Special credits go to [Dominik](https://github.com/Dafnik), who made this possible

 ## Documentation
 ### TableData